 Whether you’re healthy and focused on prevention of disease or suffering from complex or concurring diagnoses, finding a primary care doctor you trust is pivotal to your future health.
 Primary care doctors are focused on maintaining your best health, identifying risk factors and intervening early, and coordinating your care when multiple providers or disciplines are involved.
-The doctors at Premier Medical Group provide compassionate and personal primary care treatment for patients in the Bakersfield, California, area.
+At Premier Medical Group, Mohamed Hammami, MD, Romona Dolan, PA, Jonathan Akanno, MD, and the rest of the team, provide compassionate and personal primary care services.
+With two Bakersfield, California, locations available, including a full-service urgent care clinic on Olive Drive, you have an office nearby to receive the care you need.
 Call to schedule an appointment or book your appointment online today.

 Primary care doctors have been trained to diagnose and treat almost any disease afflicting the human body, from rashes to diabetes and beyond.
 Regardless of the signs and symptoms you’re experiencing, the best provider to visit is your primary care provider, who knows you and your medical history well and maintains a primary focus on you and all of your medical needs.